mupfdev/GameComms/README.md

-This project is an attempt to reverse engineer the GameComms library and create versions that can be used as drop-in replacements for the 10 different versions. that were included in the official games.
+This project is an attempt to reverse engineer the GameComms library and create versions that can be used as drop-in replacements for the 10 different versions that were included in the official games.

 The primary idea is to send the data handled by GameComms serially to a WiFi-enabled microcontroller or a modern PC, for example, in order to